 Under the Old Covenant, people meditated on God’s written Word.
 But now we meditate on the Word made flesh, our Lord Jesus Christ (John1:14).
 Now we see the glory of the Lord Jesus as we meditate on the Scriptures (2 Corinthians 3:18).
 A person who looks at that Glory constantly will be like a tree planted by the rivers of water, and will always be fruitful.
 Even in old age, he/she will bring forth fruit (Psalm 1:3; 92:14).
 That is the will of God for each one of us.

 Proverbs 25:2 says,“It is the glory of God to conceal a matter, and the glory of kings to search it out”.
-Gold and diamonds are found deep down, many thousands of feet beneath the earth’
+Gold and diamonds are found deep down, many thousands of feet beneath the earth’s surface.
+It is the same with the Scriptures—its riches are concealed deep within.
+We are kings and queens in Christ, and our glory is to find those hidden treasures in God’s Word.

 The Lord Jesus once said, “I thank You Father that You have hidden these things from the wise and the intelligent and have revealed them to babes” (Matthew 11:25).
 We don’t have to be clever to understand the Scriptures, but we must have clean, humble, trusting hearts, like an infant.
 It’s our heart condition and not our intelligence that determines whether we understand God’s Word or not.